Review- The Mandalorian Chapters 5 and 6

 The constant structure of Mando flying somewhere, taking on a mission, then getting double-crossed, is getting pretty old.

-The cameos and final twist certainly made me smile, but to only have two reoccurring characters, one of which is a puppet who doesn't speak, and the other a warrior without a face.
-It makes for an unengaging story, where every other character is just a stereotypical double-crosser, with no time or reason to enjoy or even disagree with their actions.
+The cameos and final twist certainly made me smile, but to only have two reoccurring characters week on week- one of which is a puppet who doesn't speak, and the other a warrior without a face, it makes it difficult to read.
+It's an unengaging story, where every other character is just a stereotypical double-crosser, with no time or reason to enjoy or even disagree with their actions.

 Hopefully, The Mandalorian's final two episodes can pull it out of the bag, to rescue a so far mixed run.